dani-77/d77coreboot/x230/README.md

 # x230

-# My x230 coreboot rom.
+ My x230 coreboot rom.

-Based on Skulls non-free rom.
+first time flash:
+Flash the corresponding bios chips with these commands.
+Keep in mind that if yo>

+`sudo flashrom -p ch341a_spi -w top.rom`

+`sudo flashrom -p ch341a_spi -w bottom.rom`

 to flash (with coreboot already installed):